-Pioneer DJ is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
+AlphaTheta EMEA Limited is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain and imposes the same standards on its suppliers.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Pioneer DJ Europe Ltd's slavery and human trafficking statement for the financial year commencing 1st January 2016 and ending 31st December 2016.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes AlphaTheta EMEA Limited's Anti-Slavery and Human Trafficking statement for the financial year ending 31st December 2020.

 This statement was approved by the Board on the 31st January 2022